wale-jojo/mcp-storage-server/docs/integrations.md

 ## Start Your Server

-You can run the MCP server in two different modes:
+You can run the MCP server in multiple different modes:

 - **Local Communication**